-Dr. Debora Oliveira has over thirty years as an occupational therapist and as a manager.
-For the past several years, she has been the Academic Fieldwork Coordinator and an assistant professor with the Division of Occupational Therapy.
-As Interim Director, she is responsible for all the administrative duties in the Masters in Occupational Therapy (MSOT) program.
+Dr. Debora Oliveira has over thirty-five years as an occupational therapist and as a manager.
+As Director, she is responsible for all the administrative duties in the Masters in Occupational Therapy (MSOT) program.

-Dr. Oliveira received her Bachelor of Science degree in occupational therapy from the University of Wisconsin, her Master of Science degree in healthcare administration from NovaSoutheastern University, and Ph.D. in rehabilitation counseling form Florida State University.
-Her areas of interest in research include aging, cognition, and influence on activities of daily living.
+Dr. Oliveira received her Bachelor of Science degree in occupational therapy from the University of Wisconsin, her Master of Science degree in healthcare administration from NovaSoutheastern University, and Ph.D. in rehabilitation counseling from the Florida State University.
+Her areas of interest in research include aging, cognition, and their influence on activities of daily living.
 She is also interested in job satisfaction among faculty in higher education.

 She teaches a variety of classes including scientific inquiry, biopsychosocial development of adults, and is a continuing education provider for area occupational therapists.

 Dr. Maria Hinds has served global communities, as an occupational therapist and legal advocate for thirty-five years.
 She earned a Bachelor of Science degree in occupational therapy from Quinnipiac University, a Master’s degree in special education from Southern Connecticut State University and a Juris Doctorate from the University Of Connecticut School Of Law.
 She holds occupational therapy practice licenses in Connecticut and Florida and is a member of Bar Associations in Connecticut, Florida and the District of Columbia.